DartSams/EaglePlanner/README.md

 * [<b>Google OAuth2</b>](https://developers.google.com/identity/sign-in/web/sign-in) - To sign into google accounts.

 ## Content for future updates
-- When creating task assign task to multiple days
+- When creating task ability to assign to multiple days